rmurphey/ttlpodcast.com/public/episodes/alex-sexton.md

 a pretty sad world there for a little bit.
 But I think up until that point, it didn’t necessarily make sense for the business to invest in that.
 That was part of the reason why they hired me.
 I’m not saying anyone did anything **wrong.
-I think they did it more right than I ever would have**: But I moved it over to just a [Grunt](http://gruntjs.com/) build system with some of the normal stuff, but what I did was I added—I think there’s several GitHub issues where people go through it and there may be a blog post or something, but there’s no official support for rebuilds in Grunt.
+I think they did it more right than I ever would have.

+But I moved it over to just a [Grunt](http://gruntjs.com/) build system with some of the normal stuff, but what I did was I added—I think there’s several GitHub issues where people go through it and there may be a blog post or something, but there’s no official support for rebuilds in Grunt.